-In my walk, I have seen most people are experiencing toxic shame which shows up as looping patterns of feeling unworthy and wrong.
-They feel like they are a terrible person and have done terrible things, creating deeper feelings of being unworthy and wrong.
+Toxic shame is a common wound.
+This type of shame shows up as looping patterns of feeling unworthy, wrong and quite literally toxic.
+The clients I have worked with may feel like they are not really a good person and they may feel that they have done some terrible things or made bad choices creating deeper feelings of being unworthy and wrong.

-Toxic shame is counter-intuitive, not healthy and does not serve in healing.
-Toxic shame just adds another level to whatever issue the person is dealing with because toxic shame is dis-empowering and bad for our Soul.
+Toxic shame is counter-intuitive, it is not healthy and does not serve in healing.
+Toxic shame just adds another level to whatever issue the person is dealing with because this type of shame is dis-empowering and bad for our Human nature and Spirit.
 No wonder people want to avoid feeling shame!
-Toxic Shame, is physically and emotionally deflating.
-People typically go into a victim story and martyrdom.
-Instead of healing, rectifying and evolving.
+Toxic Shame, is physically and emotionally deflating, heavy, bleak and down trodden.
+When people stay in toxic shame they typically go into victim stories and martyrdom.
+Basically going deeper into dysfunction and negativity, instead of healing, rectifying and evolving.

-Healthy shame, from my experience, is a real element of being human.
+Healthy shame, from my experience, is a legitimate and real element of being human.
 We do things wrong.
 We make mistakes.
-Healthy shame is a real way of owning and being accountable for our mistakes, which is also part of our humanity.
+Healthy shame is a way of owning and being accountable for our mistakes, which is also part of our humanity.
 In healthy shame we are given the opportunity to go into our life lessons, in order to process, rectify, and learn from what we have done.
-Healthy shame is purposeful, serves to create change, cultivates healthy conviction, and has the ability to transform us.
+This type of shame is purposeful, serves to create change, cultivates healthy conviction, and has the ability to transform us.

 In Healthy Shame:

 ● I can see what I have done wrong, or what I am currently doing that is not right for me.
-I can see the impact of my actions on others, because healthy shame clears up my ability to see myself.
+I can see the impact of my actions on others, because healthy shame clears up my ability to see myself and others.

 ● I feel and see how my actions are not aligned with me, my beliefs, or my true nature.